hedjour/med_to_csv/README.rst

 Config file
 ^^^^^^^^^^^

-The config file is a necessary file that gives the setup of your data to the soft.
+The config file is a necessary file that specifies the setup of your data to the software.
 You can find as an example the config.yml which contains all possibilities of setup.
-You can mixe 1 col file dir and labelled dir file in experiment dir.
+You can mix 1 col file dir and annotated directory file in experiment dir.

 #.
 There are three types of parameters:

    * info_col : One column file
-   * info_lab : labelled file
+   * info_lab : annotated file
    * options : further options

 #.
 For the first two types of parameters.